 What to do with toddler stuck at home

-Here are 10 unique inside activities for toddlers:
+Here are 10 unique inside activities for toddlers and games for toddlers stuck indoors:

 - Read books and make sound effects with musical instruments (we’ve had a lot of fun with this musical set!)